Share:

 Cardiac monitoring devices

 The majority of people can check their heart rate exclusively in medical facilities.
-In the US, the annual cost of cardiac disease treatment amounts to $53 billion.
-And it’s quite complicated to spot the early signs of heart-related health issues without constant control.
+In the US, the annual cost of cardiac disease treatment is $53 billion.
+Spotting the early signs of heart-related health issues without constant control is complicated.

-That’s why cardiac monitoring devices are a great alternative to the more occasional check-outs.
-They provide both patients and doctors with up-to-date information about the state of the patient’s heart.
-Thus, practitioners can both track how specific activities impact heart rate and adjust the treatment plan accordingly.
+That’s why cardiac monitoring devices are a great addition to check-outs.
+They provide patients and doctors with up-to-date information about the state of the patient’s heart.
+Practitioners can track how specific activities impact heart rate and adjust the treatment plan accordingly.

 Blood glucose monitoring device

 Diabetes is one of the most frequently diagnosed health conditions which requires constant observation.
-This type of RPM device helps people track their glucose fluctuations and share the information with their doctors.
-When a patient uses a blood glucose monitoring device, the information is collected at a specific time and sent directly to practitioners.
+This RPM device helps people track their glucose fluctuations and share the information with their doctors.

 Depression and mood monitoring devices

-Detecting depression in the early stage is quite tricky.
-To do that, we need to put people under continuous observation.
-Depression and mood monitoring devices accompanied by telehealth systems simplify the task.
-They measure and monitor physiological parameters associated with mood swings.
-The software gathers data on heart rate, or even eye movement, and blood pressure.
+Depression and mood monitoring devices monitor physiological parameters associated with mood swings.
+The software gathers data on heart rate, eye movement, and blood pressure.
 All that data goes directly to practitioners and doctors who use it to detect potential depression symptoms.

 Pregnancy monitoring systems